silasmariusz/atmospheric-weather-card/README.md

 ### Standalone Mode

 A self-contained card with its own weather-aware background gradients.
-Renders the current temperature and location pulled from your weather entity.
-Works on any dashboard, with any theme — no extra setup.
+Renders the current temperature pulled from your weather entity.
+Works on any dashboard, with any theme.

 The text automatically positions itself on the opposite side of the sun/moon to avoid overlap.